-- reads around 150-200 bp - the number of detected transcripts increases with the sequencing depth - the expression measure is more precise with more depth - 5 million reads can be enough to detect genes mildly-highly expressed in human - 100 million must be preferred to detect lowly expressed genes (see for instance saturation curves in "Differential expression in RNA-seq: a matter of depth."
+- reads around 150-200 bp - the number of detected transcripts increases with the sequencing depth - the expression measure is more precise with more depth - 5 million reads can be enough to detect genes mildly-highly expressed in human - 30 million reads: a typical middle-size project for quantification - 100 million must be preferred to detect lowly expressed genes (see for instance saturation curves in "Differential expression in RNA-seq: a matter of depth."
 Genome Res.
 2011) - these numbers depends on the species/tissues (complex splicing...) - keep replicates in mind